The future is arriving

 Contribution to the Project:

-The Federal Ministry for Digital and Transport (BMDV) is the funding body and supports the KIRA project.
+The Federal Ministry for Transport (BMV) is the funding body and supports the KIRA project.

 www.bmdv.bund.de